Editor’s Note: This article was originally published on December 28, 2017.

-Editor’s Note: Recently the Tax Cuts and Jobs Act (TCJA) was signed into law by President Trump.
+The Tax Cuts and Jobs Act (TCJA) was signed into law at the end of 2017.
 One of the tax reform changes includes a new child tax credit.
-Learn more about how you’ll claim your qualifying children in 2018.
+While the credit is not technically new, there are updates to the provision.
+Here we outline the history of the credit and how you’ll claim your qualifying children in 2018.

 The child tax credit, or CTC, was introduced by 1997 legislation and was first available in 1998.
 It started as a small, nonrefundable credit of $400 for each qualifying child under 17.
 In the last 20 years, it has undergone many changes.
 Under pre-TCJA law, the CTC was worth up to $1,000 per qualifying child, was refundable for taxpayers with earned income of at least $3,000, and phased out (decreased) for taxpayers with AGI above $75,000 ($110,000 for joint filers).
 These rules remain in effect for 2017 tax returns (filed in 2018).

-Under the new Tax Cuts and Jobs Act (TCJA) the following child tax credit changes will take place in 2018:
+Under the Tax Cuts and Jobs Act (TCJA) the following new child tax credit rules will take place in 2018:

 - The Child Tax Credit under 2018 tax reform is worth up to $2,000 per qualifying child.
 The age cut-off remains at 17 (the child must be under 17 at the end of the year for taxpayers to claim the credit).